-Work with large photographs and panoramas has especially large memory demands.
+Work with large photographs, panoramas, and documents with multiple layers places especially large demands on a computer's memory.
 For these situations, we recommend at least 4 GB of RAM and a 64-bit version of Windows.
 For comfortable work in these situations, we also recommend a relatively high-performance processor.
 Zoner Photo Studio can take advantage of multi-core processors-if it detects multiple cores, it automatically divides up tasks and calculations among them.
+It can also use a graphics card to speed up operations that demand a large amount of calculations.
+For more information, see Advanced.